The wrapped Fukaya category for semi-toric SYZ fibrations: Tame SYZ fibrations

 Recall Definition \ref{dfLgPotential} of a Landau Ginzburg potential for $\Ll$ and a tautologically unobstructed Lagrangian.
 We will prove in Appendix \ref{AppA} the following theorem \begin{tm} If $\Ll$ is tame then for each Lagrangian section $\sigma$ of $\Ll$ there is a Landau Ginzburg potential $(\pi,J)$ such that $J$ is $(\Ll,\sigma)$-adapted.
 Moreover, there is a canonical contractible set of such. \end{tm} \begin{rem} If we drop the requirement that $J$ is $(\Ll,\sigma)$-adapted, it is not hard to come up with a Landau-Ginzburg potential.
 The difficulty in proving Theorem \ref{tmExLGPot} is in constructing a $(\pi,J)$ such that $J$ is geometrically bounded and tamed by $\omega$. \end{rem}

 The significance of an LG potential is given by the following theorem. \begin{tm} Fix a Landau Ginzburg potential $(J,\pi)$.
 Then any $J$-holomorphic sphere is contained in $\pi^{-1}(1)$.
 Furthermore, suppose $L\subset M$ is a tautologically unobstructed Lagrangian sub-manifold.
-Then there are no non-constant $J$ holomorphic disks with boundary on $L$. \end{tm} The proof of Theorem \ref{tmLGSphereDiskMax} relies on the following theorem. \begin{tm} Let $(M,J)$ be an almost complex manifold, let $V\subset \C^n$ be open and let $f:M\to\C^n$ be a smooth map such that the restriction of $f$ to $U:=f^{-1}(V)$ is $J$-holomorphic.
-Then for any closed $J$-holomorphic curve $u$ in $M$ meeting a point $p\in U$ satisfies $u\subset f^{-1}(p)\subset V$.
+Then there are no non-constant $J$ holomorphic disks with boundary on $L$. \end{tm} The proof of Theorem \ref{tmLGSphereDiskMax} relies on the following theorem. \begin{tm} Let $(M,J)$ be an almost complex manifold, let $V\subset \C^{n}$ be an open tubular neighborhood of a properly embedded complex hypersurface and let $f:M\to\C^n$ be a smooth map such that the restriction of $f$ to $U:=f^{-1}(V)$ is $J$-holomorphic.
+Then any closed $J$-holomorphic curve $u$ in $M$ meeting a point $p\in U$ satisfies $u\subset f^{-1}(p)\subset V$.
 Moreover, if $u$ is a $J$-holomorphic map from a compact surface with boundary such that $u$ intersect $U$ but $\partial u\subset M\setminus U$, then $f(\partial u)$ represents a non-trivial class in $H_1(\C^n\setminus V;\Z)$. \end{tm}

 \begin{proof}[Proof of Theorem \ref{tmLGSphereDiskMax}] By Theorem~\ref{tmSpheresMax} every $J$-holomorphic sphere is contained in a fiber of $\pi$.
 The regular fibers of $\pi$ have the homotopy type of tori and are thus a-spherical.
 The first part of the claim follows.